geocom-gis/Lisa-webadmin/README.md

 ------
 ## Help

-The application expects a secure web map id and the client id of the application.
+The application expects a secure web map id and the client id of registered ArcGIS Online application.
+The redirect-url must match with the domain used to run the LISA Webadmin (e.g. https://geocom.ch/lisawebadmin).
 > Client id can be obtained by registering an application in [ArcGIS Online](http://doc.arcgis.com/en/arcgis-online/share-maps/add-items.htm#ESRI_SECTION1_0D1B620254F745AE84F394289F8AF44B)

 If the provided client id is not valid, an "invalid client_id error 400" is returned from the OAUth2 service.

 If the provided client id and secure web map id are valid, the user will be redirected to the Esri OAuth service.
 ![](https://github.com/geocom-gis/lisa-webadmin/blob/master/lisa-esri-oauth2.png)